ErikaRoldanRoa/Eden_Model/README.md

 * the plot of the growth rates of Betti numbers and the perimeter,
 * for 2d and 3d model, the plots of the frequency of the number of top dimensional holes for specific shapes with 3 and 4 cells

-The folder ** contains the data of the 2D simulations that were used in the paper TOPOLOGY AND LOCAL GEOMETRY OF THE EDEN MODEL.
+The folder ** contains the data of the 2D simulations that were used in the paper TOPOLOGY AND LOCAL GEOMETRY OF THE EDEN MODEL https://arxiv.org/pdf/2005.12349.pdf.

 All the plots and graphs are saved in the folder of the project.